62-Page Dental WordPress Build in 53 Days — White-Label Delivery for a US Marketing Agency

 The Brief

-A US marketing agency retained by Roman Dental Arts — a comprehensive-care dental practice in Hackensack offering cosmetic, restorative, family, oral-maxillofacial, and implant dentistry — handed over a Google Sheets workbook with a full URL map, a templates catalogue, a launch checklist, and a pre-populated Issues Backlog.
-The build ran on their WP Engine environment; the page builder was Elementor; forms ran through Gravity Forms.
+A US marketing agency retained by Roman Dental Arts — a full-care dental practice in Hackensack offering cosmetic, restorative, family, oral-maxillofacial, and implant dentistry — handed over a Google Sheets workbook with a full URL map, a templates catalogue, a launch checklist, and a pre-populated Issues Backlog.
+We worked inside the agency’s WP Engine account, laid the pages out in Elementor, and routed the practice’s enquiries through Gravity Forms.

 The ask: build 62 URLs across 5 standard templates, restructure the URL paths to consolidate the previous /procedures/ and /about/blog/ hierarchies into flatter, cleaner paths, migrate 21 blog posts to the new path structure, and work down the agency’s issues backlog until the agency accepted the site.
 Shortly before launch, the agency relayed a client request for new procedure content across an additional set of service pages — a mid-engagement content block that arrived against a live launch date target.